simonlindholm/decomp-permuter/README.md

 build_system = "ninja"
 ```
 Then `import.py` should work as expected if `build.ninja` is at the root of the project.

+All of the possible randomizations are assigned a weight value that affects the probability/frequency that the randomization is chosen.
+These weights are specific to the type of compiler because different randomizations are more or less helpful depening on the compiler.
+A list of the default weights and compiler specific weights are listed in default_weights.toml.
+Additionally, it is recommended to set the compiler type in the settings.toml file in the input directory, in practice this is done by setting the compiler type in permuter_settings.toml of the project you are matching, or set in the decompme_mappings.toml.
+You can override the set weight values for a specific function by setting the weights for each pass type individually in the settings.toml file in the input dir.
+When using import.py it will generate comment lines for customizing that functions wights as reference.

 The .c file may be modified with any of the following macros which affect manual permutation: